-For an in-depth guide to how E2EE works, you can read the Proton Mail guide to end-to-end encryption.
+For an in-depth guide to how E2EE works, you can read the Proton Mail guide to end-to-end encryption(new window).

 When someone emails your Proton Mail account from an email provider that does not use end-to-end encryption, we will immediately encrypt that email upon receiving it using your public encryption key.
 Once it has been encrypted with your public key, you become the only person that is able to decrypt that email on our servers.
 This is called zero-access encryption, and it ensures that your information remains safe, even if the Proton Mail servers were somehow breached.

-The simplest way to ensure the emails you send are end-to-end encrypted is to use Proton Mail, as we offer end-to-end encryption as standard, combined with zero-access encryption to keep your emails as private and secure as possible.
+The simplest way to ensure the emails you send are end-to-end encrypted is to use Proton Mail, as we offer end-to-end encryption as standard(new window), combined with zero-access encryption to keep your emails as private and secure as possible.